walebee01/Timer/README.md

-# Timer
+# Stopwatch
-A program that displays Stopwatch, time and date
+It display Stopwatch, time and date